-Technology news and service failures are tweeted via the @UCT_ICTS X (formerly known as Twitter account).
+Technology news and service failures are tweeted via the @UCT ICTS Twitter account.
 You can also report problems to us using this platform.

 ICTS YouTube Channel

 Visit the ICTS YouTube channel for a quick overview of all the ICT services available to you.
 Our range of videos will show you how to setup and use these cool ICT tools.